fpcorso/data-blog/content/2021-12-11-lambda-capstone.md

 The [boto3 package](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) is the AWS SDK that will allow us to pull in parameters.
 The [Tweepy package](https://www.tweepy.org/) is a library that interacts with the Twitter API.

 Next, we will define a `get_twitter_keys` function that will get the secrets from Parameter Store and return them.
 If we are only pulling one parameter, we can use the `get_parameter` method and store its response.
-However, to pull 4 values, we can use the `get_parameters` method to pull all the ones we need.
+However, to pull four values, we can use the `get_parameters` method to pull all the ones we need.

 ```
 :::python